KieranBest/frameworks_and_languages_module/technical_report.md

 ### `let`, `const` & `var`

 `let` and `const` were released in the ES2015 update and are an alternative to `var`.
-Declaring a variable as `var` enables the user to access this variable publicly and enable them to be redeclared.
+Declaring a variable as `var` enables the user to access this variable publicly and enables them to be redeclared.
 However, declaring a variable using `let` or `const` means they are block scoped and bounded to where they are defined.
 It is more common to use `let` and `const` these days unless working in a browser pre-2015.
 When choosing which keyword to use to declare a variable it must be considered that `const` variables cannot be changed once declared whereas `let` variables are changeable.

 ```javascript
 const urlParams = new URLSearchParams(window.location.search);
 ```
-The `urlParams` never needs to change once it is declared and is therefore declared as a `const`.
+The `urlParams` variable never needs to change once it is declared and is therefore declared as a `const`.

 [JavaScript Variables](https://www.w3schools.com/js/js_variables.asp)
 [Var, Let, and Const – What's the Difference?](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/)

 Critique of Server/Client prototype
 ---------------------

-### While True
+### Infinite Loop

 ```python
 while True: